aspose-cells-cloud/Aspose.Cells-Products/cells/en/ruby/saveas/emf-to-sxc/_index.md

 ---
 title: Save EMF as SXC API for Ruby
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Ruby to save EMF format file as SXC format file.
 url: /ruby/saveas/emf-to-sxc/
 ---